mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

 ### Descriptive Commentary on Vignette A

 The parent has taken on the role of solving harder code problems following  instructions carefully.
 The child is one of the younger participants when blockages occur she explores the room or to dwell on the periphery of other participants interactions.
 As well as the key and door pattern which has just been implemented, the child also wants to add additional levels to the game.
-It is likely that this stems from observations of other games being made and conversations overheard.
-As this pattern has been added to other games and has become a popular topic of discourse between participants.
+In this and the previous sessions several young participants had added levels to their games and this GDP sparked discourse between participants.
+It is likely that this Th's interest stems at least in part from observations of other participants games and this discourse.

 The key and door pattern is one of the harder ones to implement as it involves adding two new functions, which while simple enough, represent new code structures and thus this adds a new level of conceptual and practical complexity.
 This is borne out in the coding blockage the family found themselves in the first part of the session.
 The supporting resources for this pattern are included in Appendix 6.x.
-The parent finally circumnavigates her own hesitancy by asking for facilitator help by sending out her child to ask.
+The parent finally circumnavigates the conflict of her own hesitancy regarding asking for facilitator help by sending out her child to ask.
+REWRITE IN SANNINO TERMS.

 <!--
 The supporting resources are available here. https://en.flossmanuals.net/phaser-game-making-in-glitch/_full/#game-mechanic-keys-and-doors -->

-For both parent and child there is an explicit awareness of game making patterns, the cultural conventions of a platformer game and concept of the game as a dynamic system.
-This awareness drives their work on the design and coding mechanics of the game.
-The target game design pattern Keys and Doors is repeated in a sing song voice by the child along with chivvying.
+Both parent and child show explicit and implicit awareness of game making patterns.
+For example, one target game design pattern _Keys and Doors_ is repeated in a sing song voice by the child along with chivvying to the mother to get started on it.

-Understanding of the game as a dynamic system is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
-This interaction shows the parent guiding the child to imagine the user experience through the use of terms from GDPs.
+There is also awareness of the conventions of a platformer game as a dynamic system in way which drives their work on the design and coding mechanics of the game.
+An understanding of the game as a dynamic system is seen clearly in the parent’s alarm at the child’s deletion of all elements of hazard.
+This interaction shows the parent guiding the child to imagine the user experience (LINK WITH HCI TERMS) through the use of terms from GDPs.
 The parent uses GDPs as a prompt that they are designing for others.
 The child has also thought ahead to this time of playtesting.
 Both child and parent make reference to the imagined player experiences.
 In the vignette above Sh mentions "it's no fun if their are no hazards".
-The response of Th "It is for me." indicates a desire to play against game conventions with a desire to confuse or disorient players.
+The response of Th "It is for me." indicates an awareness of the conventions and a desire to play against them.
+The child articulate her motivation to _surprise_ players.

 Game making patterns are outlined by both the child and parent.
 They talk of adding more levels, of the mechanic of keys and doors in this vignette.
 After a blockage caused by debugging coding is removed, the parent immediately re-engages the child.
 The parent says "Did you see Th?" and then prompts the child to play-test the game.
 The child is keen to both replicate the GDP of keys and doors in the second level and to add a new GDP of adding additional levels to the game.

+The implementation of a new GDP involve adding new code to the game.
+The amount of code and changes needed varied depending on its complexity.
+Larger changes typically need more careful manipulation of code and subsequent debugging.
+For this pair, these more involved coding activities were beyond the ability of the child.

+For this child developed a cyclicar pattern of alternation between higher and lower engagement with the coding processes based on lower engagement the period of time when her parent was problem solving code and higher engagement once it was implemention of the structural element was almost complete.
 Completion of the code implementation of a GDP allows for new possibilities in design dynamics using the same text matrix level design tool.
 This stage of working on a new GDP sustains the child's activity.
-The child shows high engagement at this stage outlining her plan for implementing the pattern in the process of designing their game.
-The transformation from the period of time when her parent was problem solving code is dramatic.
-For this child this alternation between higher and lower engagement with the coding processes happening on screen was fairly consistent.
-The implementation of a new GDP often involves adding new code to the game or a significant change in code which may need debugging.
-For this pair, larger coding activities were beyond the ability of the child.
-The transition from adding one GDP involves playtesting.
+The child shows high engagement at this stage outlining her plan for implementing the pattern in the process of designing their game. sPECIFICALLY SAYING X, Y Z.

+As the child progress from making changes to then testing them her engagement stays high.
 In this example, the process of playtesting also involves the child speaking and identification of modifications to and new GDPs to implement.
+PULL OUT AN EXAMPLE

+ADD IN APPENDIX OF MAPS - AND GDPS FOR NAVIGATIONS AND REFRAME IN THIS CHAPTER.

 <!-- NOTE - MOVE TO ANOTHER SECTIONS WITH TRIANGULATION? -->
 <!-- ### Gdp and motivation -->